 Working with Audrey was absolutely amazing.
 She was extremely organized and planned the meetings and assignments perfectly so that I didn’t feel rushed in the slightest, yet we still managed to finish every single essay several weeks and even months before the due dates.
 Her fun personality made me actually enjoy writing essays for the first time (shocking!), and I felt safe and comfortable sharing my personal stories with her.
 Audrey will learn and appreciate every part of you, and she’ll guide you to transform your unique character into words.
 She is such a good listener and not once did I feel like my voice was being overpowered.
 I especially loved our conversation trying to somehow connect rubber duckies to computer science.
 I would highly recommend working with her!

-Edwin He, Homestead High School Class of 2021 / University of California Los Angeles Class of 2025
+Edwin He, University of California Los Angeles Class of 2025

 When I first opened the Common App and added the schools I wanted to apply to, I was completely lost.
 I felt overwhelmed when it came to recalling and penning my accomplishments, and no matter how hard I tried my essays always lacked voice.
 My best friend recommended that I work with Audrey—looking back now, that was possibly the most important decision that I made during the entire application process.
 Audrey was everything that I could have wanted in a writing advisor and Common App navigator, if not more.